What is schema markup?

 How To Validate Your Schema Markup

 After implementing your structured data or schema markup, you’ll want to check whether it is successfully validating and can be read by search engines.
-In order to do this, we’ll need to use Google’s structured data markup testing tool.
+We’ll need to use Google’s structured data markup testing tool.

-Once you verified that the results are validating using the structured data testing tool, you can also dive into the errors and warnings to figure out what might need to be fixed.
-In general, the largest concern we will have when looking at the tester is ERRORS.
-In most cases, warnings are for “recommended” elements, but not required such as the one shown below from Jus Turf’s own schema markup.
+Once you verify that the results are validating using the structured data testing tool, you can also dive into the errors and warnings to figure out what might need to be fixed.
+The largest concern we will have when looking at the tester is ERRORS.
+In most cases, warnings are for “recommended” elements but not required, such as the one shown below from Jus Turf’s schema markup.
 As a result, warnings can generally be ignored, but they should be addressed if you have the information needed.
-In the example above, it is recommending that we set a “priceRange” for our restaurant, which we’ve chosen not to include.
+In the example above, it is recommended that we set a “priceRange” for our restaurant, which we’ve chosen not to include.

 If you’re looking for further assistance on your structured data markup for local businesses, we recommend reading more from Google’s official documentation.